breakintoprogram/agon-projects/C/Disassembler/README.md

 All values are displayed in hexadecimal

-### Considerations

-The disassembler correctly decodes all Z80 and eZ80 instructions, yet is missing the addressing modes offered by the eZ80, to be added in a future release.

 ### Compiling

 - The paths in the link files (Debug.linkcmd and Release.linkcmd) need to be modified to reflect where the tools are located on your hard drive before this will compile.